 Mid Island Y JCC Summer Camp — Plainview

-Parents with younger children can choose between the camp's JCC location or the Henry Kaufman Campgrounds in Wheatley Heights, in Suffolk County The JCC offers a pool, outdoor play areas, indoor air-conditioned facilities, and plenty of fun.
-The HKC, better for older children, is 50-plus acres with four large swimming pools, a huge indoor gymnasium, athletic fields, a challenge course, and more.
+Parents with younger children can choose between the camp's JCC location or the Henry Kaufman Campgrounds in Wheatley Heights, in Suffolk County, The JCC offers a pool, outdoor play areas, indoor, air-conditioned facilities, and plenty of fun.
+The HKC, better for older children, is on 50-plus acres with four large swimming pools, a huge indoor gymnasium, athletic fields, a challenge course, and more.
 The JCC offers programs for preschoolers through those in sleepaway camp, with different week and day options.
 Its Adler Camp is designed for children with special needs.

 Miss Sue's Summer Fun — Plainview